project-alice-assistant/docs/docs/skill-development/down-the-rabbit-hole.md

 ### Timed events
 ::: tip Description
 When Alice starts, the following events are scheduled.
-Alice does calculate for them to start at the correct time so it reflects real life clock.
+Alice does calculate for them to start at the correct time, so it reflects real life clock.
-Thus onFullHour doesn't mean Alice was running an hour on the first round, as if Alice start at 9:47, onFullMinute would trigger at 9:48:00, onFiveMinutes at 9:50:00, onFullHour and all the others at precisely 10:00:00
+Thus, onFullHour doesn't mean Alice was running an hour on the first round, as if Alice start at 9:47, onFullMinute would trigger at 9:48:00, onFiveMinutes at 9:50:00, onFullHour and all the others at precisely 10:00:00
 :::